-1. Your life is always first.
+1. Your life is ALWAYS first.

 2. Everyone can register to be an organ and tissue donor.

-Your age or health should not prevent you from registering to be an organ or tissue donor.
+Your age or health should not prevent you from registering to be an organ and tissue donor.
 Most health conditions do not prevent donation and age is not a factor.
 Let the medical professionals decide what can be recovered and used to save or help someone else.

 3. All faiths agree on organ and tissue donation.

 All major religions support organ and tissue donation and consider it a generous act of caring.

 4. There is no cost to your family.

 If you decide to be an organ and tissue donor, your family will NOT have to pay for any medical expenses associated with the donation.

 5. One donor can help more than 80 people.

 Organs that can be donated for transplantation are: kidneys, heart, lungs, liver, pancreas, and intestines.
 One donor can save up to 8 people.
 Tissues that can be donated include: corneas, heart valves, skin, bone, tendons, cartilage, and veins.
 One donor can heal up to 75 people with their tissues.